All Episodes

 People lie to get out of it.

-This judge, uh, Mu Casey, has been very strong on this.
+It's not the American way, blah, This judge, Mucasey, has been very strong on this.

-Uh, but this is the Democrats being the Democrats, just deny Bush what he wants.
+But this is the Democrats being the Democrats.

 Don't give him his attorney general.

-Uh, we have some sound bites.
+We have some sound bites.

-Uh, portion of his remarks Wednesday afternoon on Capitol Hill.
+Here is Dick Durbin, a portion of his remarks Wednesday afternoon on Capitol Hill.

-I can't understand how a man of his intelligence with his background can't see clearly that torture, uh that waterboarding is torture.
+I can't understand how a man of his intelligence, with his background, can't see clearly that torture, that waterboarding is torture and clearly illegal by any standard in the United States.

 Here's Senator Kennedy yesterday on the Senate floor.

-Mr. President, I intend to oppose the nomination of Michael McCasey to be the next attorney general of the United States.
+Mr. President, I intend to oppose the nomination of Michael McCasey to be the next Attorney General of the United States.

 This is a nomination I had hoped to support.

-Uh the the the Democrats as being who they are, but the point of this is Bush gave him a friend of Chuck Schumer.
+But the point of this is Bush gave him a friend of Chuck Schumer.

-And I I don't know what the status of this is, but I know Schumer's in an uncomfortable position now because he's the swing vote.
+And I don't know what the status of this is, but I know Schumer's in an uncomfortable position now because he's the swing vote.

-And his torture stuff the Democrats did their usual thing.
+And his torture stuff, the Democrats did their usual thing.

 Usually you can find Schumer wherever there's a camera, but you can't find him.